TruebitProtocol/hardhat-truebit/README.md

 [Truebit](https://truebit.io/) is a blockchain enhancement which enables smart contracts to securely perform complex computations in standard programming languages at reduced gas costs.

-## Hardhat standard development environment
+## Truebit - Hardhat standard development environment

 This project is meant to test Truebit.